lupyuen/lupyuen.github.io/src/prtarget.md

 Bummer we need to pull out _pull_request_target_ real quick...
 Or Apache NuttX Project dies!

-_How did that unsafe workflow get into Apache NuttX Project?_
+_How did that unsafe workflow get into NuttX?_

 One Year Ago: We added PR Labeling to quicken [__NuttX CI Builds__](TODO).
 And the GitHub Workflow above is the recommended way to [__Label a PR__](https://github.com/actions/labeler?tab=readme-ov-file#using-configuration-path-input-together-with-the-actionscheckout-action).